adkron/dirtyinformation.com/_posts/2014-2-2-smaller-is-better.markdown

 on the team is going to take a look at the code I wrote with my pair.
 I also like to look at other code.
 This is a great learning experience for all of us.
 Oh, wait I meant until the 12000 line diff pops up.
-Who wants to code review 12000 lines.
+Who wants to code review 12000 lines?
 Are you more likely to look at it objectively or skim right through?
 With small and focused stories it is simpler to see the design and understand what trade offs might have been taken.
 You probably even have a commit message that makes sense.